The top-secret project I’ve been working on for a year is now live!

 Automatic long-term care coverage at no additional costs (in states where it’s available)

 If you’re not sure where you’ll find the funds to start a plan, don’t worry.
-The Bank On Yourself Authorized Advisors are masters at helping their clients of any age restructure their finances to free up seed money to fund a plan that will help you reach as many of your long-term and short-term goals as possible – in the shortest time possible.
+The Bank On Yourself Professionals are masters at helping their clients of any age restructure their finances to free up seed money to fund a plan that will help you reach as many of your long-term and short-term goals as possible – in the shortest time possible.

 Remember – Wall Street already lost more than 45% of the typical investor’s savings TWICE in the last decade.
 How would it affect you if this latest stock market rout is just the beginning of another look-out-below crash?